avian-lovelace/hyacinth/docs/docs/getting_started.md

 ## Running the compiler

-Let's write our firt Hyacinth program!
+Let's write our first Hyacinth program!
 Create a file named `Hello.hyc`, and write the following Hyacinth code to it.
 ```
 print "Hello, World!";
 ```